 - Dave Porterspoke at the Somali Voices Roundtable Conference (July 2016), attended by a host of Somali community organisations from around the UK, including Leicester, London, Bristol and Manchester.
 Dave Porter is actively engaged with producing a bilingual paper called Sasca News for the past two years, with input from our journalism students.

 Our staff regularly publish their academic work in the form of journal articles and books.
 Please see individual staff pages for details.
 Recent publications include work by Dawn Archer, Khawla Badwan, John Bellamy, Derek Bousfield, Stella Bullo, Erin Carrie, Nicoletta DiCiolla, Phung Dao, Rob Drummond, Adi Kuntsman, Samuel Larner, Marijana Macis, Karl McLaughlin, Esperanza Miyake, Beate Peter, Mathew Screech, and Isabelle Vanderschelden

 Several of our staff are regularly called upon to take offer expert views on stories or issues in the media.
 Recent highlights include:

-- Professor Dawn Archer’s involvement in the TV documentary Faking it: Tears of a Crime
+- Professor Dawn Archer’s ongoing involvement in the TV documentary Faking it: Tears of a Crime

 - Dr Karl McLaughlin’s regular role as a commentator and pundit for Spain's main TV sports show, Estudio Estadio.